darul75/personal-blog/posts/2015/2015-09-08_functional-programming.md

 # High order function

-You can resume it in 2 lines if a function match one of this 2 requirements:
+You can resume it in 2 lines if a function match one of these 2 requirements:

 - return function
 - takes function as argument